spacesparrow/timetrack-test-app/README.md

  - For running unit test suite execute `docker-compose exec php composer test-unit`
  - For checking code style execute `docker-compose exec php composer check-cs`
  - For fixing code style execute `docker-compose exec php composer fix-cs`

+# **Managing .env**
+By default, Docker load env variables from `.env` file located in the same directory as `docker-compose.yml`.

+To override these variables, Docker brings options `--env-file=path/to/file` which should be passed to each `docker-compose` command you running.
+For example: `docker-compose --env-file=.env.local build` will build containers with vars mentioned in `.env.local`

+### Note
+If you built and up docker containers with different `APP_URL` or `NGINX_PORT` variables, your host and API docs URL will be changed